gruntjs/grunt-docs/Contributing.md

 * Prefer `if` and `else` to ["clever"](http://programmers.stackexchange.com/a/25281) uses of `? :` conditional or `||`, `&&` logical operators.
 * Comments are great.
 Just put them _before_ the line of code, _not_ at the _end_ of the line.
 * **When in doubt, follow the conventions you see used in the source already.**

+### READMEs
+All of the grunt-contrib-* plugins use [grunt-contrib-internal](https://github.com/gruntjs/grunt-contrib-internal) to construct the `README.md` and `CONTRIBUTING.md` files.
+The source files are located in the corresponding `docs/` folder.
+The change logs in the READMEs are generated from the `CHANGELOG` file.

+When submitting changes to the README files please just edit the source files rather than the README directly.